UNIT – 2

 - “The Indian re-forms Act of 1921 en-franchised a small section of Indian population for the First Time and women were also included – (Devi 1982)“

-Conclusion:- Overall, the situation of the women and girls have gradually improved with time steadily.
+Conclusion:- Overall, the situation of the women and girls have gradually improved with current time steadily.

 Different Status of Women & Girls.